Frequently Asked Questions

-Provider Partners are integrated delivery networks (IDNs) and/or academic medical centers.
+Provider Partners are integrated delivery networks (IDNs), healthcare networks represented along the continuum of care, and/or academic medical centers.
 Member organizations must serve as a transactional trading partner whose major mission is patient care and who has direct involvement in the delivery of such care.
 Each must have a corporate structure owned and controlled by a single entity with a centralized function that has the capacity to affect operational change throughout the organization.
 The organization must issue purchase orders for, take title of, and pay invoices for products used in the delivery of care.
 The designated member is to be the senior executive responsible for the supply chain of the provider organization.

 Industry Partners are manufacturers of medical surgical, diagnostic and pharmaceutical supplies; capital equipment and medical device companies; distributors; service providers; IT companies; and other key suppliers of goods and/or services.
 Member organizations must serve as a transactional trading partner with providers of patient care.
 The designated member is to be a senior executve with the capacity to affect operational change throughout the organization.

 SMI may, as appropriate, involve others with a particular expertise who can directly contribute to a specific initiative for the term of a given project.

 SMI membership is open to Provider and healthcare Industry Partners as described above.
 Organizations without the capacity to directly affect operational change, who do not ultimately impact patient care delivery, or are not transactional trading partners are not eligible; though as stated above, may potentially be drawn in on a temporary basis relative to a specific project.